w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 It is still running on the same computer you use to connect to the internet with and thus is less secure than using Parity Signer or other air-gapped approaches.

-### Install the Browser Plugin
+### Install the Browser Extension

-The browser plugin is available for both
+The browser extension is available for both
 [Google Chrome](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd?hl=en)
 (and Chromium-based browsers like Brave) and [FireFox](https://addons.mozilla.org/en-US/firefox/addon/polkadot-js-extension).